 Why not use this vibe and translate it into an art journal?
-Keeping a travel art journal makes you mindful about what you see and experience rather than just letting the experience of the journey pass.
+Keeping a travel art journal makes you mindful of what you see and experience rather than just letting the experience of the journey pass.

 As a traveler, you look at architecture differently and observe people and culture with more insight.
 You notice details that you might miss otherwise.

 I’m sure you take your camera on trips.
 So, take a lot of pictures.
 Later, put them in your travel art journal.
 Not only photos of you and your company.
-Take photos of details, streets, lamps, bridge fences, architectural details.
+Take photos of details, streets, lamps, bridge fences, and architectural details.
 Shoot all the extraordinary things you never see in your city.

 Collect ephemera on your trip, like tickets, receipts, flyers, maps, etc. It’s great to use them in your journal to tell the whole story.

 I could write tons of words about visiting Paris.
 The city is an artistic feast.
-I took notes and photos of their chocolateries, I wrote about the colors and smells of the Latin neighborhood.
+I took notes and photos of their chocolateries, and I wrote about the colors and smells of the Latin neighborhood.
 Every little thing about Paris is captivating.
 The experience inspired my art and made me enjoy it more.

 Mindful art journaling lets you grow personally and artistically